What is cyber crime?

-Even though you are 20 times more likely to be robbed at your computer screen than robbed in the street people are still not doing enough to protect themselves from being a target on the internet.
+You are 20 times more likely to be robbed at your computer screen than robbed in the street but people are still not doing enough to protect themselves from being a target on the internet.

 In April 2017 Kent residents lost over £1.1million to cyber crime, but the actual figure is likely to be much higher as most people do not report an online crime.
 Within the same month, Kent residents lost over £470,000 to investment and pension scams.

 There are many different types of cyber crime that have affected Kent residents and understanding the most common crimes and fraud can help you to avoid becoming a victim.
 Kent Police, Get Safe Online and Action Fraud offer good overall advice about how to protect yourself and your family.

 Find out more about the most common types of cyber crime and how to prevent and project yourself:

 Here are some very basic steps you can take to improve your online security: